 Security deposit exemption Engage Healy Consultants Group PLC to negotiate a waiver with MAS US$1,000

 - Our standard package of services includes the following: i) company registration services ii) company secretary and registered address services iii) nominee services for one professional passive resident director and iv) assistance to confirm with MAS whether the company is legally exempt from the regulation of Stored Value Facilities as well as other licensing and registration obligations in Singapore;

 - Additionally, our Firm can also offer multiple additional Singapore company formation support services, including: i) virtual office services ii) assistance to recruit employees iii) accounting and bookkeeping services and iv) merchant account opening services.

-Important legal considerations
+Other legal and compliance considerations

 - Foreigners who are not living in Singapore are not legally allowed to offer prepaid (stored valued) cards or vouchers to Singapore residents or to market their services to customers in the city-state;

 - SVF businesses managed from outside of Singapore may be subject to additional regulations in the countries where the directors live and / or where the business customers are based.
 We strongly recommend our Clients to inform themselves about the same;